Newfound Gap#1 in Best Things To Do in Great Smoky Mountains National Park

 Price & Hours

 Also known as notches or passes, gaps are the low points in a mountain ridge.
-The Newfound Gap, which sits at an elevation of 5,046 feet, is the lowest drivable pass in the park.
-The 31-mile, scenic Newfound Gap Road – U.S. Route 441 – runs through the center of the park from the Sugarlands Visitor Center near Gatlinburg, Tennessee, over the mountains and into Cherokee, North Carolina.
-Mile markers denote several interesting attractions along the way, including the Newfound Gap, Mingus Mill, the Oconaluftee Visitor Center and Mountain Farm Museum, and the Smokemont Campground and Nature Trail.
+Newfound Gap, which sits at an elevation of 5,046 feet, is the lowest drivable pass in the park.
+Scenic, 31-mile Newfound Gap – U.S. Route 441 – runs through the center of the park from the Sugarlands Visitor Center near Gatlinburg, Tennessee, over the mountains and into Cherokee, North Carolina.
+Mile markers denote several interesting attractions along the way, including Newfound Gap, Mingus Mill, the Oconaluftee Visitor Center and Mountain Farm Museum, and the Smokemont Campground and Nature Trail.

 Recent travelers who drove along this route raved about the mountain views and photo ops, although some called the twisting mountain road "an automotive roller coaster."
 Many recommended the Newfound Gap visitor area for its quality facilities and access to trailheads, noting that the Appalachian Trail also crosses here.
 If you're visiting on a holiday weekend, prepare for crowds: some travelers said they were unable to find parking at many of the stops.

-Newfound Gap Road can be accessed from the main parkway in Gatlinburg that leads to the Sugarlands Visitor Center; follow the signs to Cherokee.
+Newfound Gap can be accessed from the main parkway in Gatlinburg that leads to the Sugarlands Visitor Center; follow the signs to Cherokee.
 For more information about Newfound Gap, check the NPS website.